-LABEL DESCRIPTION Service Port For Telnet, SSH, FTP, HTTP or HTTPS services, you may change the default service port by typir the new port number in the Service Port field.
+LABEL DESCRIPTION Services Services you may use to access the Switch are listed here.
+Active Select this option for the corresponding services that you want to allow to access the Switch.
+Service Port For Telnet, SSH, FTP, HTTP or HTTPS services, you may change the default service port by typing the new port number in the Service Port field.
 If you change the default port number then you will have to let people (who wish to use the service) know the new port number for that service.
-Timeout Type how many minutes (from 1 to 255) a management session can be left idle before the session times out.
+Timeout Enter how many minutes (from 1 to 255) a management session can be left idle before the session times out.
 After it times out you have to log in with your password again.
 Very long idle timeouts may have security risks.
+Login Timeout The Telnet or SSH server do not allow multiple user logins at the same time.
+Enter how many seconds (from 30 to 300 seconds) a login session times out.
+After it times out you have to start the login session again.
+Very long login session timeouts may have security risks.
+For example, if User A attempts to connect to the Switch (through SSH), but during the login stage, do not enter the user name and/or password, User B cannot connect to the Switch (through SSH) before the Login Timeout for User A expires (default 150 seconds).
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.